mycelial/docs/docs/sources/mysql.md

 ## Usage

-After you have added the Postgres source to the `config.toml` file, either manually or via the CLI, you can [start](../getting-started/CLI.md#starting) the Mycelial Daemon.
-Once the daemon is running, you can open the Mycelial control plane web interface and you should see the SQLite source listed in the sources section.
+After you have added the MySQL source to the `config.toml` file, either manually or via the CLI, you can [start](../getting-started/CLI.md#starting) the Mycelial Daemon.
+Once the daemon is running, you can open the Mycelial control plane web interface and you should see the MySQL source listed in the sources section.